Pacers vs. Bucks Player Props Betting Odds

 |3PM

-- Haliburton averages 11.9 assists, 0.6 less than his over/under on Thursday.

-- Haliburton has connected on four three-pointers per game, which is less than his over/under in Thursday's game (4.5).
+- Haliburton has knocked down 3.9 three-pointers per game, which is more than his over/under on Wednesday (3.5).

 Get Haliburton gear at Fanatics!